vickywane/documentation/contributing/translation.md

 ### Select

-`select` is a special command that let us render different texts conditionally.
+`select` is a special command that lets us render different texts conditionally.
 The base pattern is:

 ```text
 {myVariable, select, value1 {Rendered if myVariable=value1} other {Otherwise this}}